preble/pyprocgame/docs/overview.markdown

 It wouldn't be pinball without flippers; here's where we turn them on.
 The pyprocgame code behind this statement uses the machine description (from the YAML file previously loaded with load\_config()) to create the association between the flipper buttons (switches) and the flipper coils.

-Internally, this takes advantage of P-ROC's switch rules feature, which enables a hardware-triggered linkage between switch events and coil drivers to guarantee that when the player hits the flipper button the reaction time will be immediate.
+Internally, this takes advantage of P-ROC's switch rules feature, which enables a hardware-triggered linkage between switch events and coil drivers to guarantee that when the player hits the flipper button the coil will be fired immediately.
 This keeps P-ROC-based games responsive, rather than suffering from any latency between the computer host processing of the switch event and activating the coil driver.
 The same principle can be applied to pop bumpers.

 	game.run_loop()